rishirajput/Weather-Android-App/README.md

 ### Provide Weather API Key

-To provide the Weather API key via Gradle command line options, follow these steps:
+To provide the Weather API key, you have the following options:

+1. **Via Android Studio Settings**:
+    - Go to `Android Studio -> Settings -> Build, Execution, Deployment -> Gradle-Android-Compiler`
+    - Enter the following in the command line options: `-PweatherApiKey=YOUR_API_KEY`

+2. **Via `local.properties` File**:
-1. Open `local.properties` file in the root of your project and add the following line:
+    - Open `local.properties` file in the root of your project and add the following line:
     ```properties
     weatherApiKey=YOUR_API_KEY
     ```

+3. **Via Command Line**:
-2. Alternatively, you can pass the API key as a command line option when building or running the project:
+    - Pass the API key as a command line option when building or running the project:
     ```sh
     ./gradlew assembleDebug -PweatherApiKey=YOUR_API_KEY
     ```